SalmaAlassal/SpringBoot-LearningHub/LearningNotes/HTTP-Basics.md

 - **Description**: The DELETE method is used to delete a resource from the server.

 - **Request Format**: DELETE requests include the resource to delete in the request body.
 For example: `DELETE /api/users/123` with the user to delete.

+## PATCH

+- **Description**: Unlike PUT Request, PATCH does **partial update** e.g. Fields that need to be updated by the client, only that field is updated without modifying the other field.
+The PATCH request only needs to contain the changes to the resource, not the complete resource.

+- **Request Format**: PATCH requests include the updated resource representation in the request body.
+For example: `PATCH /api/users/123` with the updated user data.

 # HTTP Status Codes